zdh2292390/Copyright-Detective/readme.md

 You can now interact with the "Copyright Detective" tool.
 Make sure you have a valid OpenAI API key to use the model-based features.

+### Custom continuation prompts

+When analysing text snippets you can now choose **Custom Prompt** from the continuation method selector.
+This lets you paste a full instruction template tailored to your experiment.
+Use the `{input_text}` placeholder wherever the user-supplied snippet should appear.
+You can also optionally reference `{word_count}` or `{char_count}` to mirror the target length derived from your ground truth.
+The preview panel will render the final prompt with any available values filled in so you can double-check the framing before running inference.

 ## Jailbreak Persuasion Probe

 This new page helps you design and evaluate jailbreak/persuasion prompts in a safety-first manner.
 It analyzes prompts for risky indicators (e.g., location-based extraction or exact-length replication) and provides compliant alternatives and refusal templates.
 The probe only performs meta-analysis and does not request or display copyrighted text.